 Up until a very few years ago I had good skin.
 I looked years younger than I was.
-Then life caught up; a year of caring for both Mum and Dad while he was very sick, and their dog; then just Mum and the dog for a year before we got full-time carers; a bitter family fall-out, and an over-reliance on that great stress-reliever/enhancer, the friend-in-a-bottle, the who-needs-a-sister-anyway-have-some-Sauvignon, and my skin aged twenty years in three.
+Then life caught up – a year of caring for both Mum and Dad while he was very sick, and their dog, then just Mum and the dog for a year before we got full-time carers, then a bitter family fall-out, and an over-reliance on that great stress-reliever/enhancer, the friend-in-a-bottle, the who-needs-a-sister-anyway-have-some-Sauvignon – my skin aged twenty years in three.
 So now I look my age.
 I have saggy skin, deep wrinkles, and age spots.

 So the flight’s over, I’m on a coach now, and I’ve just applied all this stuff.
 I’m hoping by the time I get off it, I’ll look years younger.
 And I’ve SPF 50.
 I’m in Ireland.
 If the sun shines, it won’t be for long.